 It's difficult to beat Texas A&M University - College Station if you wish to pursue History as a major.
-Situated in College Station, Texas, this college is ideal for students who prosper in a city atmosphere.
+With more than 20,000 students, this institution is one of the largest schools in the U.S..

 American Public University System is a good option for students pursuing a History degree.
 Students who graduate from this program report average early career wages of $40,802 and mid-career wages of $64,311.
 Students who enjoy a more slow-paced life will appreciate American Public University System's location in the small town of Charles Town, West Virginia.